Jo-Silver/Website/README.md

-# Daedalus Dynamics — Demo Static Site

-This is a small static demo site scaffold for a "Learning Daedalus Dynamics" with a white/blue futuristic theme.
-All images and copy are placeholders (lorem ipsum).

-Files created:

-- `index.html` — Homebase with a 3D model placeholder (Three.js).
-- `instructions.html` — Assembly instructions (placeholders).
-- `contacts.html` — Contact placeholders and a sample form.
-- `css/styles.css` — Theme and layout styles.
-- `js/main.js` — Simple Three.js scene for the rotating model.

 How to run locally:

 1. Open `index.html` directly in your browser (double-click) OR serve the folder with a static server.